plumvillage/newsletter/src/en/articles/br-troi-duc-hien--all-is-joy.md

 Beep, beep, beep, it’s 5:00 am!

-I woke up this morning, cradled by the song of both rain and wind, which have been playing for the last few hours, relieving the trees of their last autumn leaves.
+<p class="noIndent">I woke up this morning, cradled by the song of both rain and wind, which have been playing for the last few hours, relieving the trees of their last autumn leaves.</p>

 I love the feeling of being instantly connected to the vitality of the elements as soon as I open my eyes.
 I smile…